krystian-kazmierczak/movies-browser-react/README.md

 # Movie Browser

-This project was created in a group: Izabela Nowak, Kinga Parasiewicz and Krystian.
+This project was created in a group.
 It's a website where you can find popular movies and people, you can search them.

 ## Demo